faty-zaa/python_tutorial/README.md

 In Python, a first-class citizen (or first-class object) is an entity that is treated like any other value in the language.
 This means it can be manipulated, passed around, and used without restrictions.
 While many programming languages treat basic data types (like integers and strings) as first-class citizens, Python is notable for treating functions and classes as first-class citizens as well.

+`Decorator` -> A decorator is a function that changes the behavior of another function without explicitly modifying it Use the @ symbol to decorate a function
+  Use the wraps function from the functools built-in module to retain the documentation and name of the original function

 # TYPES OF METHODS